psryland/rylogic_code/projects/Rylogic.TextAligner/docs/readme.md

 ## Overview

 Rylogic Text Aligner is an extension that adds a command to the edit menu for vertically aligning text.
-More than simply satisfying the obsessive compulsives out there, vertical text alignment is a powerful productivity aid when used in combination with column selection.
+Vertical text alignment is a powerful productivity aid when used in combination with column selection.
 Vertically aligned text also leverages your subconscious ability to spot patterns, making pattern-breaking bugs much easier to spot.
 Notice how much easier it is to spot the bug in the second of the following two code examples:

 ![unaligned_bug](unaligned_bug.png "Un-aligned code")
 ![aligned_bug](aligned_bug.png "Un-aligned code")